Honoring Service And Sacrifice

 On December 2nd, 2016 the King County Sheriff’s Office unveiled a memorial honoring the 18 members of our department who lost their lives in the line of duty since the founding of the KCSO in 1853.

-On the anniversary of the passing of Deputy George W. Poor, we want to take a moment and honor his memory.
+Today, on the anniversary of the passing of Deputy Steve Cox: December 2, 2006, we want to take a moment and honor his memory.

 Be well.
 Stay safe -